jntpham/jphamblog/index.md

 ## Build you Home Page here
-This is about your journey.
-Start now!!!
+This is a work in progress, please come back later
 ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.